-Welcome to the Pharmacy Residency Program at The Jewish Hospital – Mercy Health.
-Our one-year American Society of Health-System Pharmacists (ASHP) accredited program has been training pharmacy residents since 2004.
-Our program provides the knowledge and experiences that pharmacy practitioners need to face challenges in today’s complex health-care system, while also providing essential skills to meet the practice demands of the future.
+The PGY1 Pharmacy Residency Program at The Jewish Hospital – Mercy Health provides a training experience that develops the resident both clinically and professionally.
+The program provides the knowledge and experiences that pharmacy practitioners need to face challenges in today’s complex health-care system, while also providing essential skills to meet the practice demands of the future.

 The PGY1 pharmacy residency comprises three key areas: acute patient care, drug-use policy development, and practice management.
 These areas are represented through direct patient care rotations, clinical and didactic teaching activities, and completion of a longitudinal research project.
 Our mission is to provide our residents with comprehensive training to prepare them for a successful career as a clinical pharmacist.